Clément Michelin: Toulouse

 Michelin made his debut for Ligue 1 side Toulouse on 20 September 2016 against Lille, replacing Issiaga Sylla after 61 minutes in a 2–1 away win.

 Lens

 On 11 June 2019, Michelin signed a three-year contract with French club Lens.

 AEK Athens

 On 5 August 2021, Michelin signed a four-year contract with Greek club AEK Athens.

+Racing Santander

+On 5 August 2024, after a two-year spell at Bordeaux, Michelin joined Spanish Segunda División side Racing de Santander on a two-year deal.